 Potential Sea Robin Impairment.
 Sea Robin, comprised primarily of offshore facilities, suffered damage related to several platforms and gathering pipelines from Hurricane Ike.
-See Part I. Item 1.
-Financial Statements (Unaudited), Note 2 - New Accounting Principles and Other Matters - Other Matters for information related to the Company's analysis of the Sea Robin assets for impairment as of March 31, 2009.
-The Company currently estimates \$100 million of the approximately \$150 million total estimated capital replacement and retirement expenditures to replace property and equipment damaged by Hurricane Ike are related to Sea Robin.
-This estimate is subject to further revision as the damage assessment is ongoing.
+See Part I, Item 1.
+Financial Statements (Unaudited), Note 2 - New Accounting Principles and Other Matters - Other Matters for information related to the Company's analysis of the Sea Robin assets for impairment as of June 30, 2009.
+The Company currently estimates \$130 million of the approximately \$180 million total estimated capital replacement and retirement expenditures to replace property and equipment damaged by Hurricane Ike are related to Sea Robin.
+This estimate is subject to further revision as the damage assessment is ongoing as not all of Sea Robin's facilities are back in service.
 The Company anticipates reimbursement from its property insurance carrier for its damages in excess of its \$10 million deductible, except for certain expenditures not reimbursable under the insurance policy terms.
-See Part I. Item 1.
-Financial Statements (Unaudited) Note 8 - Commitments and Contingencies - Other Commitments and Contingencies - 2008 Hurricane Damage for additional related information.
+See Part I, Item 1.
+Financial Statements (Unaudited), Note 12 - Commitments and Contingencies - 2008 Hurricane Damage for additional related information.
 To the extent the Company's capital expenditures are not recovered through insurance proceeds, its net investment in Sea Robin's property and equipment would increase without necessarily generating additional revenues unless the incremental costs are recovered through future rate proceedings.
-If the amount of Sea Robin's insurance reimbursements are significantly reduced from the currently estimated maximum 70 percent payout limit amount or it experiences other adverse developments incrementally impacting the Company's related net investment or anticipated future cash flows that are not remedied through rate proceedings, the Company could potentially be required to record an impairment of its net investment in Sea Robin pursuant to FASB Statement No. 144, "Accounting for Impairment or Disposal of Long-Lived Assets".
+If the amount of Sea Robin's insurance reimbursements are significantly reduced from the currently estimated 63 percent payout limit amount or it experiences other adverse developments incrementally impacting the Company's related net investment or anticipated future cash flows that are not remedied through rate proceedings, the Company could potentially be required to record an impairment of its net investment in Sea Robin.

 Retirement of Debt Obligations.
-The Company plans to repay its \$60.6 million 6.50% Senior Notes maturing in July 2009 by utilizing some combination of cash flows from operations, altering the timing of controllable cash flows or from repayments from Southern Union of intercompany loans.
+The Company repaid its \$60.6 million 6.50% Senior Notes which matured in July 2009 with a portion of the proceeds from the \$150 million 8.125% Senior Notes.
+The Company plans to repay its \$40.5 million 8.25% Senior Notes maturing in April 2010 by utilizing some combination of cash flows from operations, altering the timing of controllable cash flows or from repayments from Southern Union of intercompany loans.
 If the Company chooses to refinance such debt, the Company believes, based on its investment grade credit ratings and general financial condition, successful historical access to capital and debt markets and market expectations regarding the Company's future earnings and cash flows, that it will be able to refinance this obligation under acceptable terms prior to its maturity.
 However, there can be no assurance that the Company would be able to achieve acceptable refinancing terms in any negotiation of new capital market debt or bank financings.